Kongsea/Ubuntu-memos/README.md

 If you are in redis 4.0 or above, you can use the `unlink` command instead to delete keys in the background.

 - `redis-cli --scan --pattern Kong* | xargs redis-cli unlink`

+## 13. Use clash to Cross GFW

+Use clash without GUI to cross GFW:

+- `vim clash/config.yaml` to add the proxies

+and then:

+- `sudo systemctl start clash.service` to start the service

+At last, use `proxychains` to cross the GFW.